nessa01macias/Stock-Tracker-C/README.md

 # Stock-Tracker-C
-Project made in C programming language.

-Stock tracker is my first C programming project, and it is a console-based application used to manage your stocks.
+Stock tracker made in C programming language, it is a console-based application used to manage your stocks.
 The functionalities include:

 Save data to a text file.<br />
 Reading data from a text file.<br />